carlinix/MathSTIC-UBL/README.tex.md

 # MathSTIC-UBL LaTeX Class
-$\LaTex$  Class for the Doctoral Thesis from the MathSTIC Doctoral School / Université Bretagne Loire.
+$\LaTeX$  Class for the Doctoral Thesis from the MathSTIC Doctoral School / Université Bretagne Loire.